null

 • Leaders of community organizations

-• Indigenous peoples leading environmental groups or programs
+• Indigenous Peoples leading environmental groups or programs

 • People developing public campaigns and organizing social movements